 Depending on the state of the feathers you can now just take the skin off the board, brush off the salt/borax and then store it in a ziplock bag.

-I usually clean the skin by soaking it for a few minutes in luke warm water and washing it in normal hair shampoo.
-After this I treat it with hair balsam, rinse and dry with a blow dryer.
+I usually clean the skin by soaking it for a few minutes in lukewarm water and washing it in normal hair shampoo.
+After this, I treat it with hair conditioner, and rinse and dry with a blow dryer.
 This will leave the feathers clean and soft, but somewhat messed up.
 A few seconds in the steam from a boiling kettle will cure that.

-The now moist skin can be dried between sheets of newspaper and after a few days be stored in ziplock bags.
+The feathers are now dry, but the skin skin is wet.
+It can be dried between sheets of newspaper and after a few days be stored in ziplock bags.

-I have not yet had a skin rot or mold on me - and I have (knock on wood) never seen bugs in my fly tying materials.
+I have not yet had a skin rot or mold on me - and I have (knock on wood) never seen bugs in home made skins.